nanos/FediFetcher-docs/Home.md

 4. It's really important you keep FediFetcher up to date.
 Please check the [Updating FediFetcher documentation](https://github.com/nanos/FediFetcher/wiki/Updating-FediFetcher), for details on how to be notified of new releases, and how to install updates.

 5. Want to contribute?
 Amazing!
-Have a look at [Contributing To FediFetcher]((https://github.com/nanos/FediFetcher/wiki/Contributing-To-FediFetcher))
+Have a look at [Contribute To FediFetcher](https://github.com/nanos/FediFetcher/wiki/Contribute-To-FediFetcher)